Non-Destructive Testing Program

 Depending on the application, the purchaser may specify a different nondestructive testing method for their corrugated hose assembly.
 For instance, to test at pressures greater than 75 PSI, a High Pressure Gas Leak Test may be used and in applications involving molecules smaller than air, a Helium Mass Spectrometer may be used to test for leaks.

 Penflex carries out testing at our lab in Gilbertsville, PA where we can also offer Liquid Penetrant Inspection (PT) and Bore Scope Examinations.
-Two SNT-TC-1A Level II NDE’s reside onsite and are qualified to perform NDT inspections.
+Our in-house team of SNT-TC-1A Level II Non-Destructive Examiners (NDE) are qualified to perform NDT inspections.
 They are also certified to ASME Section V Articles 6, 7, 9, and 10.

-The videos below explain our various nondestructive testing methods in detail.
+The videos below explain our various NDT methods in detail.